 Parenting Your Strong-Willed Child

-Do you have a strong-willed child?
+Have a strong-willed child?
 You're lucky!
-Strong willed children can be a challenge when they’re young, but if sensitively parented, they become terrific teens and young adults.
+Strong willed children can be a challenge to parent when they’re young, but if sensitively parented, they become terrific teens and young adults.
 Self-motivated and inner-directed, they go after what they want and are almost impervious to peer pressure.
 As long as parents resist the impulse to "break their will," strong-willed kids often become leaders.

 That said, strong-willed kids can be a handful -- high energy, challenging, persistent.
 How do we protect those fabulous qualities and encourage their cooperation?